Accessibility

 Man performing in a metal hula hoop ring

-The Arts by the Sea Festival is a free cultural event that takes place in Bournemouth.
 We aim to create an inclusive environment and are committed to ensuring that all people find the festival a safe environment where diversity is embraced.
 We understand that when planning your journey, accessibility will be foremost in your thoughts which is why we are committed to removing barriers to access.
+We are taking positive action to ensure that everyone can attend, participate in and enjoy the festival experience.

 The Festival Site